empathy-mp3/decked-out-2-AP/README.md

 ## Some random notes

 - Get rid of everything that's in your ender chest by default.
 - The pancake that spawns at the start of each run is for making sure you're topped off on food at the start of the run, not for bringing into the dungeon.
-If you're full on hunger, ignore it.
 - The game doesn't start if you have an empty deck, and breaks if you have a deck with only Ethereal cards.
 If you have no cards, put a Sneak into your deck, temporarily, until you get any non-Ethereal cards.
 It should happen relatively quickly, unless you're playing in a really cursed async.

 ## What is the goal of a Manual game when randomized?